 The types of investments applicable in a wrap account depend entirely on the client’s investment goals.
-For example, a risk-averse client may have its wrap account comprised primarily of bonds, while a risk-seeking client may have its wrap account comprised primarily of stocks.
+For example, a risk-averse client may have their wrap account consist primarily of bonds, while a risk-seeking client may have their wrap account consist primarily of stocks.
 The types of investments in a wrap account can range from individual stocks and bonds to mutual funds and exchange-traded funds.

 There are two key considerations regarding wrap accounts:

 - Fees on fees: If a wrap account holds funds, such as mutual funds, the associated fund fees will be applicable on top of the wrap account flat fee.